Golden-Ratio Multiplier

 ×1.6 – ×2 Early-cycle recoveryAbove the golden-ratio band.
 Historically the start of a sustained bull phase.

-×2 – ×3 Mid-cycle expansionThe 2024 pre-halving high lived here.
-No prior cycle has topped in this band.
+×2 – ×3 Mid-cycle expansionOn our recomputed history, both the 2021 April peak and the 2024 pre-halving high topped inside this band.

 ×5 – ×8 Cycle-peak windowThe 2017 December top finished here at roughly ×5–6.
 Swift mapped 2017 to ×5 in his original post.